danameme/ndncert/apps/README.md

 :~$ cd ndncert/apps/icear-mt
 :~$ sudo cp client.conf /usr/local/etc/ndncert/client.conf
 ```
-We also assume that the MT will have a self signed certificate for challenge purposes.
+We also assume that the MT has previously set up the faces/routes to the CA for getting certificates.
+Getting the Trust Anchor is done by multicast.
+The MT will also have a self signed certificate for challenge purposes.
 Our example:
 ```
 ndnsec-keygen -i /mobterm
+nfdc face create udp://<CAaddress>
+nfdc route add /ndn/ucla/compSci/15 <CAfaceID>
 ```

 We assume that all nodes are connected to a dummy access point and have IP addresses.